Email: hqd4bz (at) virginia (dot) edu

 2014 Fall, Math 1310, Calculus I (2 sections)

-I got a Bachelor in Mechanical Engineering and worked as a Mechanical Engineer for a year in Vietnam.
-I hated using formulas so much that I switched to Math.
+I got a Bachelor in Mechanical Engineering and worked as a mechanical engineer for a year in Vietnam.
 Below are some of the simulation videos I made for my projects back in College.

 1. Metal Clip Machine, 2009